RabeaGleissner/rock-paper-scissors-well/readme.md

 This is a homework I created during my first week of learning JavaScript at the web dev course at General Assembly.

-I had originally pushed this to our private homework repository but I decided to move it to public to illustrate my learning journey.
+I had originally pushed this to our private homework repository but I decided to move it to a public repo to illustrate my learning journey.

 # Play it!